pagkly/Zed/Investopedia4/Understanding Ocean Bills of Lading.md

 ## How an Ocean Bill of Lading Works

 An ocean bill of lading allows the shipper to move goods across international waters.
-This document or contract provides the specifics involving the nature of the shipment including what and how much material is being transported, along with where the goods will be shipped.
+This document or contract provides the specifics involving the nature of the shipment including what and how much material is being transported, along with where the goods [[Will|will]] be shipped.
 Other information outlined in the contract includes the value of the goods shipped and the type of packing used during transport.

 The shipper receives the contract when the goods are picked up.
 The document must be signed by both the shipper and the carrier.
 Once the shipment is complete, the document is given to the receiver.
 Upon [[delivery]](https://www.investopedia.com/terms/d/delivery.asp) and receipt, the receiver must also sign the contract.